Southport and Cheshire Lines Extension Railway

-The Southport & Cheshire Lines Extension Railway was an early British railway company operating in the then county of Lancashire.
+The Southport and Cheshire Lines Extension Railway was an early British railway company operating in the then county of Lancashire.
 It was constructed to link the Cheshire Lines Committee railway at Aintree to Southport.
 It operated from 1884 to 1952.

 History

-The Southport & Cheshire Lines Extension Railway was authorised by two Acts of Parliament, 11 August 1881 and 18 August 1882, the first authorising the line as far as Birkdale and the second the remaining section to Southport Lord Street.
+The Southport and Cheshire Lines Extension Railway was authorised by two acts of Parliament, the Southport and Cheshire Lines Extension Railway Act 1881 (44 & 45 Vict. c. cxciii) of 11 August 1881 and the Southport and Cheshire Lines Extension Railway Act 1882 (45 & 46 Vict. c. cclxi) of 18 August 1882, the first authorising the line as far as Birkdale and the second the remaining section to Southport Lord Street.
 It was promoted by the Cheshire Lines Committee (CLC) and was a natural extension of their North Liverpool Extension Line to Southport.

 The 14 mi 3 ch line was built as a double track railway opening on 1 September 1884.
-The line was worked by the CLC under arrangements made in its Acts of Parliament, these Acts were ratified and amended in 1889 to allow working with other companies.
+The line was worked by the CLC under arrangements made in its acts of Parliament, these acts were ratified and amended by the Southport and Cheshire Lines Extension Railway Act 1889 (52 & 53 Vict. c. lxx) to allow working with other companies.

 The railway remained independent until nationalisation in 1948.